michael2012z/BitBible/markdown/Etheridge/files/1Cor.md

 13. Judge among yourselves, Is it comely for a woman with her head revealed to pray to Aloha?

-14. Does not nature itself teach you, that when a man's hair standeth,Koyem. it is a disgrace to him?
+14. Does not nature itself teach you, that when a man's hair standeth,

 15. But when a woman increaseth her hair, it is a glory to her; because her hair for a covering was given to her.

 16. But if any man contendeth about these things, we have no such usage as this, neither the church of Aloha.

-17. But this I prescribe not as praising you, because you go not forward, but to the lessLabtsirutha. you descend.
+17. But this I prescribe not as praising you, because you go not forward, but to the less

 18. For, first, when you are assembled in the church, there are divisions, (as) I hear, among you, and in some measure I believe.